Mailman (City Letter Carrier)

 I lost my mailbox key and soon after that was evicted from my apartment (losing the key wasn't the reason).
 My bank statements still go to the apartment address.
 Will submitting a forwarding address get my mail redelivered?
 If not, how do I get it?

-Asked by Bri almost 10 years ago
+Asked by Bri about 10 years ago

 I don't know that submitting a forwarding order will result in your mail getting rede liveried from your former apt to your current address.
 You can submit a forwarding request for any future mail to be delivered to where you now reside or receive mail.
 As far as how you get the mail that has already been delivered, I don't know.
 You could contact the landlord or apartment management company to see if they have access to the mailbox and could send you your mail, but it's possible they don't have access to the mailbox or don't really care to assist you much now that you are no longer there.
 I'd recommend changing your address with your bank ASAP, and consider electronic banking so you can receive statements via email or online access.
 Banks are usually quick about updating addresses once they can verify the person requesting it is allowed to do so.